picoded/dockerfiles/base/ubuntu-base/README.md

 ## Standard volume mount point

-+ `/workspace` : Contains all the various persistant files related to the image
++ `/workspace` : Contains all the various persistent files related to the image

 See [base/README](https://github.com/picoded/dockerfiles/tree/master/base) for more details.